aome510/spotify-player/README.md

 | `SortTrackByAddedDate`        | sort the track table (if any) by track's added date                     | `s D`              |
 | `ReverseOrder`                | reverse the order of the track table (if any)                           | `s r`              |

-To add new shortcuts or modify the default shortcuts, please refer to the [keymaps section](doc/config.md#keymaps) in the configuration documentation.
+To add new shortcuts or modify the default shortcuts, please refer to the [keymaps section](docs/config.md#keymaps) in the configuration docsumentation.

 **Tips**: